jindian/linux_note/GRUB2/grub_file_system.md

                         |--grub_list_push                //push ext2 to grub_fs_list
 ```

 Instance of ext2 filesystem as below, later file created with style of ext2 filesystem could be operated with all routines inclued in grub_ext2_fs.
+Other filesytems are similar with ext2.

 ```instance_ext2